 The Microsoft Azure platform is quickly becoming a very popular choice for organizations that are considering cloud options.
 Microsoft continues to invest heavily in Azure and the migration to the cloud is gaining traction.
 For a while, clients were reluctant to move core applications and data to the cloud, however, the Azure platform is proving itself to be a secure and reliable solution for organizations in both the public and private sector.
 Azure's "Infrastructure as a Service" (IaaS) offering delivers resources, such as servers and storage using the Microsoft cloud.
 This model is a significant departure from the traditional IT approach which required organizations to buy more hardware when additional computing power or storage was required.
 Organizations not only had to spend money on hardware… but also had to make an investment in maintaining and supporting the hardware.
-Wit IaaS, clients simply play a monthly fee and subscribe to the service.
+With IaaS, clients simply play a monthly fee and subscribe to the service.
 Maintenance and uptime are managed by the cloud service provider.

 The Azure platform can deliver a useful suite of services, from computing power and data storage to development tools and services for analytics and machine learning.

-A number of Kiefer clients are making the move to Office 365 and are evaluating SharePoint Online and Azure.
+A number of Kiefer clients are making the move to Office 365 and they are evaluating SharePoint Online and Azure.
 We have a rich legacy in helping clients deploy sophisticated solutions using SharePoint, so it's really no surprise that we have been fielding a number of questions on this topic.

-In order to deploy SharePoint on Azure, you need to connect your on-premises network to the Azure network.
+In order to deploy SharePoint on Azure, you need to connect your on-premise network to the Azure network.
 In a nutshell, the organization establishes a network configuration that connects both ends.
 Once that has been achieved, you can extend your own network into the Azure network.

 This process will allow an organization to leverage Azure resources in the cloud, while still remaining part of their network.
 The SharePoint environment deployed in the Azure platform connects to the existing in-house applications and allows for the organization to use existing user identities to log into their SharePoint environment.